Greta rejects U.S. Treasury chief's degree dig in latest climate clash

 “The youth needs to understand: climate is one issue that needs to be put in contexts with lots of other things.”

-German Chancellor Angela Merkel rushed to Thunberg’s defense, saying in Davos that attaining the goals of the Paris climate accord, which the U.S. has quit, was vital.
+German Chancellor Angela Merkel rushed to Thunberg’s defense, saying in Davos that attaining the goals of the Paris climate accord, which the United States has quit, was vital.

 “Time is pressing, so we - the older ones, I am 65 years old - must make sure that we take the impatience of young people positively and constructively,” Merkel said in her speech.